-The PowerOhm Type PW-NC Braking Module should be installed in an environment protected from moisture and excessive dust.
+The PowerOhm Type BMx-24 Braking Module should be installed in an environment protected from moisture and excessive dust.
 Dust buildup can reduce the electrical insulation characteristics of the unit and moisture can cause arching or shorting.
 Air must be free of combustible gases and corrosive vapors.
-The Braking Module should be installed on a low vibration surface that is non-flammable.

-Ambient Temperature Range: -10°C to 40°C

-Maximum Altitude: 3300 feet (1000m)

-Maximum Vibration: 10 to 20Hz, 32ft/sec/sec; 20 to 50Hz, 6.5 ft/sec/sec
+Chassis classification: Open type Ambient Temperature Range: -10°C to 40°C Maximum Altitude: 3300 feet (1000m) Maximum Vibration: 10 to 20Hz, 32ft/sec/sec; 20 to 50Hz, 6.5 ft/sec/sec